didac-94/aic2018/README.md

-# aic2018
+# AIC2018
-Code for aic2018 AI competition
+Coded bots for the AIC2018

+Each folder contains a version, the changelog is as follows: